macmillan2023/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that sets the mode of the file
+a script that sets the mode of a file